jm130/dmogdocs/docs/source/admin/jobquotas.rst

 There are also groups which have different quotas.
 Membership of these groups is based on various factors, including early testers, financial contribution to DMOG, etc.

+Currently there are no differences in job priority between groups.

 Details of these groups are:

 .. list-table::